What do drug tests look for?

 Different types of drug tests have different detection thresholds.
+Types of tests can include hair tests, urine tests, and oral fluid tests.
 A hair test, for example, is designed to catch chronic substance use.
-So if your CBD oil only has trace amounts of THC in it (.3 percent is the standard amount if there’s any in it at all), and you’re not chugging it by the bottle, it still probably won’t show up in a hair test
+So if your CBD oil only has trace amounts of THC in it, and you’re not chugging it by the bottle, it still probably won’t show up in a hair test.

 If you’re taking a urine or oral fluid test, the detection thresholds are even lower.
-Gannon says that “depending on a number of parameters—including amount consumed, how often one uses CBD products, and body composition—it is possible that these trace amounts of THC could accumulate and then be detected in a drug test.”
+Brenda Gannon, a toxicologist and laboratory director at Steep Hill Arkansas, says that “depending on a number of parameters—including amount consumed, how often one uses CBD products, and body composition—it is possible that these trace amounts of THC could accumulate and then be detected in a drug test.”
 “It’s possible, but it’s highly unlikely,” concurs Jamie Corroon, a postdoctoral fellow at the National University of Natural Medicine and the founder of the Center for Medical Cannabis Education.

 Is there a drug test that could detect CBD?

-Since it’s not standard to test for CBD, it would take a very specific test to detect it—your employer would have to commission the test (and pay for it).
+Since it’s not standard to test for CBD, it would take a very specific test to detect it—if you were being tested for work, your employer would have to commission the test (and pay for it).
 Gannon says this would involve “notifying the testing company that the employer would like to test for an additional analyte” and “paying the testing company an additional charge to cover expenses associated with CBD—such as having to purchase additional standards for detection and [slightly] modifying their existing standard operating procedures to include CBD.”
 And that’s really unlikely, since CBD doesn’t get you high—and therefore won’t impair your ability to perform your job functions—and most companies don’t like to spend extra money for no reason.